 Back pain affects around 1 third of the adult population

-I felt inspired to write this because I have had 3 clients this week with low back pain.
-Two of the three said the pain had suddenly came on out of nowhere.
-Lower back pain plagues around 1 third of the adult population each year, (source).
+I felt inspired to write this because I have many clients with low back pain.
+Often they report that the pain had suddenly came on out of nowhere.
+Did you know that lower back pain plagues around 1 third of the adult population each year? (source).

 What is the root cause of back pain?